Macrometacorp/docs/docs/photoniq/vwrs/get-started-vwrs.md

 - Work with Macrometa personnel to get credentials and access.
 - Plan your waiting room.
 Figure out which [queue type](queue-types.md) you want, which URL(s) to apply the waiting room to, and whether you want to use priorities.
-- Collect info you will need
+- Collect information you will need.

 ## Set Up the Waiting Room